ananyaachan/ananyaachan.github.io/images/Revised Blog Post 2.md

----
-layout: post
-title: Blog Post 2 - Spectral Clustering
+# Blog Post 2: Spectral Clustering
----

 This is a tutorial on a simple version of the *spectral clustering* algorithm for clustering data points.